-Term Meaning Benefit item which can easily be converted to cash.
+Hospitality Provision of food or beverages, travel, accommodation or entertainment, which is offered to convey goodwill on behalf of the giver, for which there is no expectation of favours or repayment.
+Hospitality is a form of Gift, but for the purpose of this Policy is considered separately.
+Monetary Benefit Cash, cheques, money orders, travellers' cheques, direct deposits or item which can easily be converted to cash.
 Official Gift A gift received by Councillors or Council officers as representatives of the City or the Council.
 Includes gifts from a Sister City, organisations or corporations that are bestowing a corporate gift (i.e. plaques, plates, vases, trophies, artwork) or souvenir to the City, or as a token of appreciation for a contribution to a conference or industry event.
-Token Gift Is of such a nature and Value (less than \$100) that it could not reasonably be regarded as capable of influencing any actions or decisions of the relevant person in relation to a matter.
-Does not create a sense of obligation in the receiver that will influence, or appear to influence, the exercise of their official duties.
-In the event that it might reasonably be perceived to influence, or appear to influence, the recipient, it cannot be defined as a Token Gift.
 Value Face value or estimate retail value.